Enabling Research in Evolutionary Biology

 Bioinformatics courses are taught by Alexis in Karlsruhe with the occasional help of his PostDocs and PhD students from the Heidelberg Institute for Theoretical Studies.
 See here for contact details.

-Please contact Alexis to obtain access to the course slides.
+Please send Alexis an email to be added to the course mailing list and thereby obtain access to the course slides.

 A 20 minute oral exam at the end of the semester, dates will be scheduled via doodle.

-Write an email to Alexis such that he can set up a course mailing list, very important!
+Write an email to Alexis such that he can add you to the course mailing list, very important!

 We will try to go for course beers with the entire course at least once.
 All drinks will be on Alexis.

 This is a new seminar for my group as of summer 2017.
 It is organized by Tamara Mchedlidze at the cahir of Dorothea Wagner.
 We will presumably supervise two CS students on applcations of Bioinformatics methods to analyzimng natural languages, for instance.
 Stay tuned for more.